all4you/redant/README.md

 # RedAnt Project

-**RedAnt** is a lightweight distributed web server which based on Netty
+**RedAnt** is a lightweight distributed web container which based on Netty

  **Features:**